transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 While termed a topology (TLO) to capture its role as the fundamental structure of reality's space, its stability and the intricate interdependence of ¬, ~, τ, —, and ɔ are perhaps best understood by analogy to a complex knot, in this case, one that ties itself.
 Like a knot holding tension, TLO binds these elements together in a self-sustaining configuration necessitated by the foundational paradox.
 Changing one strand affects the entire knot, reflecting their non-dual co-arising.

-This proposed liminal topology, residing in The Gap (—), is not a physical or even mathematical structure, but a half-existent conceptual artifact that performs the fundamental relationship of mediating between representation and reality.
+This proposed liminal topology, residing in The Gap (—), is explicitly **not** conceived as a physical shape or a standard geometric topology existing within spatial dimensions.
+Rather, it is proposed as the fundamental structural-ontological topology of reality itself – a half-existent artifact that defines and performs the necessary relationship between representation and its limits.
+Its "dimensions" or "axes" are not spatial coordinates but the core ontological principles: Distinction/Differentiation (¬/~), Context/Experience (τ), Limitation (—), and the boundary with Nothingness (ɔ).

 By "liminal," we mean relating to a threshold or boundary – specifically, the boundary between the representable (¬ and its operations within τ) and the irrepresentable (ɔ, and τ in its unrepresentable immediacy).
 The "surface" of this conceptual Möbius strip is constituted by The Gap (—) itself – the active principle that both separates and connects the domains of representation and direct experience:

 * **Seeming Duality, Actual Continuity**: Like the two "sides" of a Möbius strip that are actually one continuous surface:
   * τ and ɔ appear distinct when viewed locally